Sparse Generalized Yule-Walker Estimation for Large Spatio-temporal Autoregressions with an Application to NO2 Satellite Data: The Spatio-temporal Vector Autoregression

 The assumptions on the innovation process $\{\bepsilon_t\}$, Assumption \ref{assump:momentcond}, are closely related to those in \cite{Masini2019}.
 Assumption \ref{assump:momentcond}(a) places restrictions on the time series properties of the error term through martingale difference (m.d.) and mixing assumptions.
-The m.d. assumption implies that $\E(\bepsilon_t \by_{t-j}\tran)=\bzeros$, while the mixing assumption controls the serial correlation in the data.
-Polynomial or exponential tail decay of the distribution of the innovations are imposed through Assumptions \ref{assump:momentcond}(b1) and \ref{assump:momentcond}(b2), respectively.
+The m.d. assumption implies that $\E(\bepsilon_t \by_{t-j}\tran)=\bzeros$ while the mixing assumption controls the serial correlation in the data.
+Polynomial or exponential tail decay of the distribution of the innovations is imposed through either Assumption \ref{assump:momentcond}(b1) or Assumption \ref{assump:momentcond}(b2), respectively.
 The type of tail decay will directly influence the growth rates we can allow for $N$ and $T$.
-The discussions on pages 4--8 of \cite{Masini2019} demonstrate that Assumption \ref{assump:momentcond} allows for a wide range of innovation models.
+The discussions in \cite{Masini2019} demonstrate that Assumption \ref{assump:momentcond} allows for a wide range of innovation models.

 Any further structure being absent, there are $(2N-1)N$ unknown parameters in $\bA$ and $\bB$ to estimate.
 Three complications are encountered when estimating these parameters.
-First, if $\bA\neq \bZeros$, then $\by_t$ occurs on both sides of the equation, and we face an endogeneity problem which renders the ordinary least squares estimator inconsistent.
+First, if $\bA\neq \bZeros$, then $\by_t$ occurs on both sides of the equation, and we face an endogeneity problem which renders OLS estimation inconsistent.
 Second, the number of unknown parameters grows quadratically in the cross-sectional dimension $N$.
 The model thus quickly becomes too large to estimate accurately without regularization.
 Finally, the multitude of parameters raises concerns about identifiability.
 These three complications are addressed by: (1) imposing structure on the matrices $\bA$ and $\bB$, and (2) estimating the unknown coefficients using the Yule-Walker equations \citep[e.g.][p.
 420]{Brockwell1991}.